khatastroffik/react-text-renderer-components/README.md

 - ⬛ migrate this todo list to the github issues
 - ✅ add storybook stories for each component
+- ✅ add test report and coverage to storybook documentation
 - ✅ add a github action in order to deploy the package to npm
 - ✅ add a github action in order to deploy the package as github package within the repository
 - ✅ add a github action in order to build and publish the storybook static page as github page of the repository